powerserve-project/PowerServe/README.md

     | Phone    | Models can't be run |
     |----------|---------------------|
     | All smartphones of HONOR | LLMs larger than 3B |

+## Release Notes

+[2025/4/22] Bug fixes, more debug tools, backward compatability and more QOL updates.

+### Bug fixes

+- Fixed a bug that caused the GGUF model loading failure due to the 32-bit system `size_t` overflow.
+- Specify protobuf and pytorch versions in `./tools/qnn_converter/requirements.txt` for support of large models.
+- QNN converter's `--n-threads` flag (defaults to 4) now can also control the maximum thread number of all converting phases
+- QNN converter's library build logs now can be correctly generated across the build directories

+### Debug tools

+- Tensor dump: Added a debug tool to dump the tensor data in the model.
+This is useful for debugging and verifying the correctness of the model.
+To enable the tool, compile the executable with `-DPOWERSERVE_DUMP_TENSORS=ON`.
+The tensor data is dumped in text format, the format of data is configurable in the source code.

+### Backward compatibility

+- Added backward compatibility for the SA8295 (Hexagon V68).
+To run the framework on SA8295, compile the executable with `-DPOWERSERVE_ENABLE_HTPRPCPOLL=OFF` and `-DPOWERSERVE_ENABLE_HMXPWRCFG=OFF`.
+This is required because the SA8295 does not support these performance configurations.

+## QOL updates

+- Added several prompt files with instruction templates integrated with the prompt
+- Added `--embd-only` commandline flag to the `convert_hf_to_gguf.py` script to extract only the embedding part of the model, to minimize the disk and memory usage in NPU-only inference scenarios
+- Added `./tools/convert_hf_to_gguf/llama-quantize-x86_64-clang`, an instance of `llama-quantize` executable used for quantizing f32 gguf models into q4 but skips the model completeness check in the original llama.cpp.
+To quantize a embedding-only gguf model, you need to use this special executable (or skip the sanity check by yourself in llama.cpp).
+- Added end-to-end parameter search from host feature, which is suitable for devices without python environment.
+All parameter search tools now require the framework executable built with `-DPOWERSERVE_DUMP_SPEEDINFO=ON` to enable the executable to dump speculative tree info / speed info to the file specified in environment variable `dump_file`.
+- Added `--silent` flag to hide the commandline arguments for the qualcomm converter tools
+- Added `--clear-build-files` flag to automatically clear the intermediate build files after build (and also slightly reduces the peak disk usage)
+- `--soc` flag now receives the SoC number (for example, 8650 for Snapdragon 8 Gen 3, 8750 for Snapdragon 8 Elite, 8295 for Automotive SA8295) instead of abbreviation of the SoC to avoid confusion
+- Added spinquant models' export parameters
+- Specified hardware requirements to convert qnn models
+- Added `POWERSERVE_USE_DUMMY` flag to let users decide whether to use dummy buffers to help allocate NPU buffers, should be enabled on SM8650/8750 and disabled on SA8295.